marhel/fabulate/README.md

 	-n 		--count ROWS	Number of rows to generate
-	-i 		--input FILE 	Input file with fab column specifications -s 		--select FIELDS Comma separated list of field to include in the output (default: all)
+	-i 		--input FILE 	Input file with fab column specifications -s 		--select FIELDS Comma separated list of field to include in the output (default: all) -d 		--destination FILE 	Destination file (defaults to outputting data to the console)

 And each writer has it own set of parameters.
 At this point *csv* and *json* are the only available writers.